-Mirkwood is known for dark forests and deep snow.
-A secret stash, where adventures are found and one can test themselves against the forces of nature.
-Formerly this incredible area was only available for guests of Monarch Cat Skiing before it was included into Monarch Mountain’s Special Use Boundary for all guests to enjoy in the spring of 2005.
-The 130 acres is accessed by a 10 to 20 minute hike or skin via a groomed cat track from the top of the Breezeway Lift.
+A secret stash, where the adventure will test you against the forces of nature.
+Formerly, this incredible area was only available for Monarch Cat Skiing guests before it was included into Monarch Mountain’s Special-Use Boundary for all to enjoy in 2005.
 Mirkwood is comprised of a variety of terrain and the conditions are off piste.
 This means there is no grooming.
-Just all natural conditions and some of the best snow in the Colorado can be found here.
+Just all natural conditions and some of the best snow in Colorado can be found here.